formkit/docs-content/inputs/datepicker.md

 ### Value locale

 Since the format of the value needs to be parsed using the same locale it was created with, it is recommended to always specify the `value-locale` when defining a custom `value-format`.
-This ensures that no matter what the locale of the user entering the date is the value will stay consistent.
+This ensures that no matter what the locale of the user entering the date is, the value will stay consistent:

 ::Callout
 ---